jessetane/underpass/readme.md

 ``` shell
 $ up -h tunnels.simple-machines.io -n demo
 ```
-This should proxy TCP connections to demo.tunnels.simple-machines.io through to your local machine on port 8080 (the default).
-Note that if you use a custom name for your tunnel it may take a moment for your initial connection to go through while an ssl certificate is provisioned for you.
+This should proxy TLS connections to demo.tunnels.simple-machines.io through to your local machine.
+Note that if you use a custom name for your tunnel it may take a moment for your initial connection to go through while a certificate is provisioned for you.

 ## Command line usage